You can find my most recent publications at my INSPIRE profile.

 Picture Picture Picture

-Extremely polarized (left two) and hedgehog (right) vector solitons.
-Arrows stand for the magnitude and direction of the spatial part of a Lorentz 4-vector field, and the background color represents its energy density.
-In the nonrelativistic limit, the average particle spin in linearly polarized (left) and hedgehog (right) solitons is 0 while it is 1 in circularly polarized configurations (middle).
+Extremally polarized (left two) and hedgehog (right) vector solitons.
+The arrows stand for the magnitude and direction of the 3-vector (i.e., spatial part), and the color represents the energy density.
+In the nonrelativistic limit, the average spin per particle is 0 in linearly polarized (left) and hedgehog (right) solitons, and 1 in circularly polarized configurations (middle).